 |To display a tabulated list of all your projects and their ID numbers, titled 'Projects', run the following command: ``` gcloud projects list --format="table[box,title=Projects](name, projectId)" ```||Explanation of reasoning upfront to set expectations about the output|

-This guide will show you how to build your own interactive tutorial.
-It'll also walk you through generating a button that users can use to launch your finished tutorial.
+This guide will show you how to build your own interactive Walkthrough.
+It'll also walk you through generating a button that users can use to launch your finished Walkthrough.

 Make sure to keep this focus when writing content!

 Keep it short: The unique space constraints of the Walkthrough pane mean that a limited amount of information can be presented to a user at a time.
 Avoid large chunks of text that are difficult to scan and require vertical scrolling; favor information presented in bite-sized chunks.

 Aim for no more than 5 steps and 3 code snippets per page.

 Paragraphs should ideally be 5 lines or less, and should deal with a singular concept.

 If a page must be long, aim to have it be a maximum of twice the length of the pane.

 Code and terminal blocks should be small enough to read: